sosiristseng/template-quarto-julia/README.md

-# Template publishing Julia-kerneled Jupyter notebooks with Quarto
+# Template publishing Julia notebooks with Quarto

 Click `Use this template` button to copy this repository.